-Allspice takes its name from its aroma, which smells like a combination of spices, especially cinnamon, cloves, ginger, and nutmeg, hence the name ‘wonderpeper’ in Afrikaans.
-It’s produced from the unripened dried berries of an evergreen tree native to Caribbean regions.
+Allspice takes its name from its aroma, which smells like a combination of spices, especially cinnamon, cloves, ginger, and nutmeg, hence the name ‘wonderpeper’ (wonderful pepper) in Afrikaans.

 Dried allspice berries resemble large brown peppercorns and can be ground into a powder, which is the form that is the most popular in the United States.